xlfdll/BarefootMediaTranscriber/README.md

 # Barefoot Media Transcriber
-Automatic English audio transcriber frontend used by Barefoot Invader team.
+Automatic English audio transcriber frontend used by Barefoot Invader team

 ## System Requirements
 This program can only run on Windows 10+ (x64) due to the system requirements of WhisperNet library.